An Exchange to Remember

 “Doctor, I ride my bicycle every day, for 10 to 15 miles.
 I biked from Montreal down to Teaneck, New Jersey just the other day.“

-But beyond the light that reflected from his eyes, I saw something deep, beyond the surface, though I wasn’t sure yet what it was.
+Beyond the light that reflected from his eyes, I saw something deep.

-What came next was the surprise, the touching part of the encounter.
+What happened next was the so-called ‘reveal’, has it had been hidden all along because it touched my heart, part of the encounter.
 It had been hidden all along in the depths of his eyes’ twinkle.

 He had been extricated from the country of his birth, Romania, and shipped off to Ukraine, where he was saved by a lone farmer once the Germans came to take them away.
 He was only 5.
 His mother had dropped him off there, in the barn where he hid, surviving on potato skins.
 Miraculously, she made it through the war separately and on her own.